-Through prayer, discernment, and consultation from others, it has become evident that the Lord is inviting us to more fully embrace our call to discipleship out of which necessarily follows a life of stewardship.1
+Through prayer, discernment, and consultation with others, it has become evident that the Lord is inviting us to embrace more fully our call to discipleship out of which necessarily follows a life of stewardship.3

 Stewardship recognizes that everything we have comes from God.
 We are stewards whether we recognize it or not and whether we like it or not.
 Stewardship from God's perspective is that He has given us gifts to be used not just selfishly for ourselves, but to be shared with others.
-Even private property must be seen as simply holding legal title in trust for the benefit of others, not just for myself.
 Becoming a disciple means making an intentional decision to accept the Lord's call to follow Him and live the discipleship and stewardship way of life.

-I am aware that such a plan for growth is ambitious, but it is one about which I am very optimistic, especially given my familiarity with what this diocese has to offer and the many ways in which various groups are already poised to contribute to that growth.
+I am aware that such a plan for growth is ambitious, but it is one about which I am very optimistic, especially given what this diocese has to offer and the many ways in which various groups are already poised to contribute to that growth.
 A key group that is essential to this plan for growth is the priests of our diocese, especially our pastors.
 But they cannot do this alone.
 They need the help and cooperation of all parishioners.
 To be able to put into practice the mission of Jesus, we need to be part of a team supporting each other.

 Our priests are at the very heart of our journey forward.
 As Catholics, we rely first and foremost on God's grace.
 This grace comes to us through the sacraments of the Church of which the priests are the ministers.
 In a special way, it is the priest who celebrates the Eucharist for us, feeding us with the Bread of Life, nourishing and strengthening us for this journey.

 Without the Eucharist, this way of life will never succeed.
 Without priests, we will not have the Eucharist.
 Therefore, we need our priests for this journey.
 I am very grateful for the fidelity with which our priests serve the diocese.
 They are men committed to the building up of the Kingdom and to the salvation of the souls of those in our diocese and beyond.
 Their example of tireless dedication is an inspiration to me and to all of us of how we are likewise called to serve the Lord as committed disciples of Jesus Christ.
 It is their joyful, humble example that is, I believe, one of the major factors contributing to the growth in the number of seminarians studying for the priesthood in our diocese.
 They too, are signs of hope and encouragement to us as we continue this journey.

-I pray that all of you will work with Father Probst in seeking to be intentional disciples of the Lord and good stewards of the gifts entrusted to us for the growth of the Church as we journey together toward our inheritance in the glory of Heaven.
+I pray that all of you will work with Father Willenborg in seeking to be intentional disciples of the Lord and good stewards of the gifts entrusted to us for the growth of the Church as we journey together toward our inheritance in the glory of Heaven.

-Therefore, dear parishioners of St. Thomas the Apostle Parish and St. Mary of the Assumption Parish, I urge you to strive for holiness, to work and pray with your new pastor.
+Therefore, dear parishioners of Holy Family and Saint Agnes Parishes, I urge you to strive for holiness, to work and pray with your new pastor.
 Support him, help him, pray for him, and most of all, love him as he loves you and as Christ calls us to love each other.